FranPolo25/FranPolo25/README.md

 One of my greatest achievements as a professional in Ericsson is having been selected to configure/integrate the telephone and Wi-Fi network at JFK airport.
 Also I have been recognized many times by stakeholders, co-workers and my boss for the quality of the deliverables.

-The world of data caught my attention recently, specifically the roles such as data analyst or data scientis, so I am looking to apply on those roles.
+The world of data caught my attention recently, specifically the roles such as data analyst or data scientist, so I am looking to apply on those roles.

 ## 💻 Programming Languages:
 - <a href="https://www.microsoft.com/en-us/sql-server" target="_blank" rel="noreferrer"> <img src="https://www.svgrepo.com/show/303229/microsoft-sql-server-logo.svg" alt="mssql" width="40" height="40"/> </a> <a href="https://www.mysql.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/mysql/mysql-original-wordmark.svg" alt="mysql" width="40" height="40"/> </a>